lockevod/Karoo-KActions/README.md

 - **Import Webhook Settings**:
      - Fill information in file (you've a template in templates folder.
 Please don't modify structure, change/complete only second position, for example, don't change "name", insert name after : between  quotation marks.
 You don't need to fill all fields.
      - Copy the file to your Karoo device in the KActions folder (/sdcard/Android/data/com.enderthor.kActions/files/).
-You need to create this folder if it doesn't exist (you can use a file manager app or ADB).
+You don't need to create this folder if it doesn't exist (you can use a ADB and copy file directly).
 You can do copy with adb with the command:
      ```
-     adb push webhook_config.json /sdcard/Android/data/com.enderthor.kActions/files/
+     adb push webhook_config.json /sdcard/Android/data/com.enderthor.kActions/files/webhook_config.json
      ```
      - Please respect the file name, it must to be "webhook_config.json"
      - Access the Webhook Configuration screen.